TokisanGames/Terrain3D/doc/api/class_terrain3dinstancer.rst

 Description
 -----------

-This class paints mesh instances into MultiMeshInstance3Ds.
+This class places mesh instances into MultiMeshInstance3Ds.
+When providing a scene file, currently only the first mesh found is used.
+LODs will be supported later.
+Multimeshes only support one mesh object, so complex objects like tree trunks and leaves, or a door frame and door either need to be combined into one object with multiple materials, or placed by another method.
+Read the `Godot MultiMesh docs <https://docs.godotengine.org/en/stable/classes/class_multimesh.html>`__ for more information.

-Data is currently stored as MultiMeshes in :ref:`Terrain3DStorage.multimeshes<class_Terrain3DStorage_property_multimeshes>`, per region offset, per mesh type.
+Data is currently stored in MultiMeshes within a Dictionary :ref:`Terrain3DStorage.multimeshes<class_Terrain3DStorage_property_multimeshes>`, per region offset, per mesh type.
 These MultiMeshes are loaded into MultiMeshInstances, which are attached to the scene tree and managed by this class.

-The Terrain3DEditor passes along raw tool settings which are interpretted directly here during placement.
+The methods available for adding instances are:

+\* :ref:`add_instances<class_Terrain3DInstancer_method_add_instances>` - A feature rich function built for hand editing via Terrain3DEditor.

+\* :ref:`add_transforms<class_Terrain3DInstancer_method_add_transforms>` - Accepts your list of transforms and parses them into our storage system.

+\* Creating your own MultiMesh resources and inserting them directly into the :ref:`Terrain3DStorage.multimeshes<class_Terrain3DStorage_property_multimeshes>` dictionary.
+It's not difficult to do this in GDScript, but a thorough understanding of the C++ code in this class is recommended.
+Specifically look at `update_multimesh()`.

+The methods available for removing instances are:

+\* :ref:`remove_instances<class_Terrain3DInstancer_method_remove_instances>` - Like add_instances, this is can be used programmatically but is designed for hand editing.

+\* :ref:`clear_by_mesh<class_Terrain3DInstancer_method_clear_by_mesh>`, :ref:`clear_by_region_id<class_Terrain3DInstancer_method_clear_by_region_id>`, :ref:`clear_by_offset<class_Terrain3DInstancer_method_clear_by_offset>` - To erase large sections of instances

+\* ``storage.set_multimeshes(Dictionary())`` - This will erase all instancer data and destroy all MultiMeshInstances.
+Run it in a @tool script to clear the data within the editor.

+Note: one caveat about editing MultiMeshes is the instance count cannot be changed after creation.
+Should you wish to remove 50% of the transforms, you would need to make a new MultiMesh, copy over the mesh and settings, copy the 50% of the transforms you wish to keep, and assign it to the MultiMeshInstance3D.
+That is how the instancer updates the MMIs in C++.

 .. rst-class:: classref-reftable-group